EU politicians back narrow loopholes in clean car law

 U.S. President Barack Obama has launched clean car standards which he said would nearly double fuel efficiency by 2025 compared with that of vehicles already on the roads.

-Comparison is not precise, but non-profit research organisation the International Council on Clean Transportation said the U.S. standards equated to 93 grams of CO2 per kilometre by 2025, for ordinary cars, excluding sports utility vehicles.
+Comparison is not precise, but non-profit research organization the International Council on Clean Transportation said the U.S. standards equated to 93 grams of CO2 per kilometer by 2025, for ordinary cars, excluding sports utility vehicles.